exasol/azure-data-factory-functions/doc/user_guide.md

 ### Azure Blob Storage Csv bulk import (durable)

-This function is built for bulk import of many, large csv files from azure blob storage into the exasol database.
+This function is built for bulk import of many, large csv files from Azure Blob Storage into the Exasol Database.

 The setup for this function is a little bit more involved than the query one since this is a durable function.